Jeremy Akerman: Political career

 During his years as head of the NDP in Nova Scotia, Akerman had met increased resistance to his efforts from the Halifax branch of the party which was critical of the party's inability to win seats on the mainland.
 Through gaining a majority of seats on the party's provincial executive, the Halifax group came to dominate the party, even although they were unable win a seat in the Legislature.
 Akerman also faced strains on his health and personal life, due to the stress of the workload he carried; he missed the 1977 session of the House because of an illness and his marriage ended in divorce.
 By 1980, reportedly tired after 12 years at the helm of the party, he announced his retirement.
 At the time he was the longest-serving NDP leader anywhere in Canada.

 Soon afterwards, Akerman received a contract from the provincial government to become executive director of intergovernmental affairs.
 In order to accept a job in the civil service he severed his ties with the NDP.
 He worked in this position or other provincial government posts for the next eleven years.
 Following this, he served for a time as editor of the Metro Telecaster, then pursued a career in acting.
 He has appeared in at least 24 movies, including Cloudburst, Hobo with a Shotgun and Blackbird.

-During his time as NDP leader in Nova Scotia, Akerman earned a high level of respect from all political parties and was considered one of the ablest debaters in the House.
+During his time as NDP leader in Nova Scotia, Akerman received praise from members of several political parties and was considered one of the most capable debaters in the House.

 Akerman attempted a return to politics in a March 6, 2001 byelection in the provincial constituency of Halifax Fairview.
 This time running as candidate for the Nova Scotia Liberal Party, Akerman finished second behind NDP candidate Graham Steele.